Insights

 • Learning their material.
 Knowing your lines is just the beginning.
 Actors go beyond the words on the page to analyze the script, embody the character, and live in the world of the story.
 Speakers don’t just memorize, they master their material.

 • Diving into the language.
 Performance goes beyond just the words you use.
 Actors work to understand why the characters use the words they use, how they use those words to express themselves, and what feeling is rooted in those words.
 Speakers focus on crafting thoughtful, profoundly effective language.
-They use words their audience can grapple with and language that will shift their minds, their hearts, and their actions.

 • Determining the unique roles you’ll play.
 Every choice an actor makes is designed to spark a reaction, stir a feeling, and keep the scene pulsing with life.
 Similarly, speakers step into different roles during their time onstage.
 Whether you’re the motivator, the teacher, the challenger, or the best friend, the roles you play will evoke specific emotions in your audience.